johaGL/rough_code/update_conda_recipe.md

 ## **PyPI update**

+0. Terminal and PyCharm:
+   - In the terminal, run flake8 (make sure flake8 AND flake8-import-order packages are both installed) across all the .py files of the package.
+   - Correct the errors highlighted by flake8, in all the .py files in PyCharm.

 In the GitHub repo:

 1. Update the `pyproject.toml` file in the repo, with the version **to be released**: